 In addition, manufacturing companies continue to grow through acquisition.
 I don’t have hard data to support this, but I’ve witnessed the consolidation of dozens of stand-alone ‘mom & pop” manufacturing companies into clusters of divisions within a larger entity.
 Often these are owned by a private equity fund or holding company.

 These firms are doing more than leveraging economies of scale through combined purchasing and shared back-office services.
 They’re also actively creating a streamlined end-to-end supply chain.
 This is a shift to create coordinated supply chain networks that are optimized to deliver customer value.

 To achieve that, we need alignment between strategy and the data that supports the strategy.
 For too long we’ve asked, “What data can we use?” rather than “What data should we use?”
-This requires a disciplined strategic planning processes that ties strategy to the data that supports it.
-A few years ago I developed the Outcome Action Kit (OAK) to help that process.
+This requires a disciplined strategic planning process that ties strategy to the data that supports it.

 We also need a way to distinguish the critical few from the trivial many.
 We have decades of experience working with devices and sensors.
 We know how to link detailed data to its context (capturing customer and supplier information and associating it with a value from a sensor on the plant floor or testing lab).

 And we have some really interesting use cases that predict failure points.